 Chin Park Lighting Project: Construction Updates & Background

-The Greenway Conservancy is delighted to announce the current construction of major lighting projects on The Greenway in Chinatown.
+The Greenway Conservancy has almost completed the construction of major lighting projects on The Greenway in Chinatown.
 These upgrades are focused on safety and community use and were informed by community feedback and input, as well as by recommendations of the Conservancy’s Chin Park Lighting Study, funded and supported by the Greenway Business Improvement District (BID).

 Construction Timeline

-• In the original design, the only permanent lighting in the 12,000 sq. ft. central plaza is around its perimeter, where 7 poles are mounted with 2 lights each.
-The lights are directed up onto diffusers that are supposed to reflect the light onto the area below.
-In actuality, this system fails to provide ample illumination.
+• In the original design, the only permanent lighting in the 12,000 sq. ft. central plaza is around its perimeter, where 7 poles were mounted with 2 lights each.
+The lights were directed up onto diffusers that were supposed to reflect the light onto the area below.
+In actuality, this system failed to provide ample illumination.

-The Conservancy will replace each light pole (and add one additional, for a total of 8) with a heavy-duty tapered aluminum pole with lighting fixtures at the top.
-Each pole will be mounted with 5 directional energy-efficient LED lights that will provide ample, even illumination.
+The Conservancy has replaced each light pole (and add one additional, for a total of 8) with a heavy-duty tapered steel pole with lighting fixtures at the top.
+Each pole has been mounted with 3 to 5 directional energy-efficient LED lights that will provide ample, even illumination.
+New catenary lighting has been installed overhead to provide additional lighting and ambiance.

-• West of the vent stack, Mary Soo Hoo Park includes catenary lighting that is durable, energy-efficient, and provides safety and ambiance.
-In contrast, the East side of the park lacks even and sufficient lighting.
-The extension of overhead catenary lights throughout the East side of the park will improve pedestrian safety and to extend the park’s useful hours.
+• West of the vent stack, Mary Soo Hoo Park had existing catenary lighting that provided safety and ambiance.
+In contrast, the East side of the park lacked even and sufficient lighting.
+The extension of overhead catenary lights throughout the East side of the park, and the replacement of the existing catenary lights in the West side of the park have improved pedestrian safety and will extend the park’s useful hours.

 • At the northern end of the Serpentine Path, there is a sculptural element representative of a sail.
 It is illuminated by 6 horizontal strips of LED lighting.
 These lights were beginning to fail.
 Working with an electrical contractor, we replaced all 6 LED strips with new, improved, strips.

-• This summer, the Conservancy upgraded six in-grade uplights in the triangular plant bed at the North West corner of the plaza within Auntie Kay & Uncle Frank Chin Park.
+• The Conservancy upgraded six in-grade uplights in the triangular plant bed at the North West corner of the plaza within Auntie Kay & Uncle Frank Chin Park.

 These lighting improvements are focused on community input and feedback around safety, park use, activation, and aesthetics, and will further enhance The Greenway as a welcoming public park for all.
 These park upgrades are made possible in part by the Greenway Business Improvement District (BID), City of Boston Community Preservation Act Fund, Massachusetts Cultural Facilities Fund, the Cabot Family Charitable Trust, the Commonwealth Places Program created by Mass Development, the George B. Henderson Foundation, Rebecca A. Lee, Plymouth Rock Assurance Foundation, and the WANG Foundation.